Refuse all so-called “Internet Security” packages. You definitely need a good-quality antivirus package, but avoid all the other stuff.

 I have been frustrated too many times when trying to problem-solve a system with one of these installed.
 I found that by removing the Internet Security software, I was able to identify the problem.
 I theorize that the other stuff (including its own firewall) does such a good job of hiding itself that it hides the clues to what is wrong.
 Consequently, I refuse to work on a system with one of these installed.

-I have 140 client computers that run only Bitdefender antivirus.
+I have 120 client computers that run only Bitdefender antivirus.
 I run ADWcleaner when ever I log into a client computer.
 Excellent product and free.
-Infections are rare, particulary if they are running Windows 7 and using Internet Explorer.
+Infections are rare, particulary if they are running Windows 7 and using Chrome browser.

-Update: Symantec (Norton) has removed their antivirus product from the market, September 23, 2014.
-I am currently installing Bitdefender Antivirus Plus 2015, as client Norton Antivirus subscriptions run out.
+Symantec (Norton) has removed their antivirus product from the market, September 23, 2014.
+I am currently installing Bitdefender Antivirus Plus.
+BD is far and away the best antivirus software available on the market today.
+Buy ONLY the Bit Defender antivirus + product.
+Not other BD products.

 Avoid those free Internet Service Provider security packages particularly.
 I have had numerous occasions when I removed one of these and then installed a good Antivirus product.
 Within minutes, it identified Trojans happily coexisting with their “security” packages.